vasilybodnarchuk/QueueSafeValue/README.md

 ### 3. Synchronous `get` value in `command closure` with `CommandCompletionClosure`

 * returns `CurrentValue` or `QueueSafeValueError` and  `CommandCompletionClosure` in the `command closure`.
-* Is used as a `critical section` when it is necessary to hold reading / writing of the `value` while it is processed in the `command closure`.
+* is used as a `critical section` when it is necessary to hold reading / writing of the `value` while it is processed in the `command closure`.
-* `Command closure` must be completed manually by performing (calling) `CommandCompletionClosure`.
+* `command closure` must be completed manually by performing (calling) `CommandCompletionClosure`.

 ```Swift
 func get(manualCompletion commandClosure: ((Result<CurrentValue, QueueSafeValueError>, @escaping CommandCompletionClosure) -> Void)?)